The Best GUIDE Flies For Brook Trout

 Other great dry flies include:

-- The Humpy – With yellow, orange, and red body
+1. The Humpy – With a yellow, or orange, or red body

 Best Nymphs For Brook Trout